Heiress of Secrets

 My heart clenches.

 He clasps his lace-cuffed wrists behind his waist, the lace unfolding in an elegant fall across his sturdy fingers.
-Brass buttons wink in a line up his high collar.
-His mauve coat, glittery and veined with green and gold, flares out below his hips.
+Brass buttons wink in a line up his high collar, and his mauve coat, glittery and veined with green and gold, flares out below his hips.
 Coal-dark breeches end below his knees, where white hose encase his muscular calves.
 On his black high-heels, silver buckles engraved with his crest vie for attention.

 A man crowned with extravagant power but otherwise featureless.
-Behind his ears, mud-brown hair curls with indolent gloss and silvery gray, and beneath those perfected curls, his low-lidded eyes study me.
+Behind his ears, mud-brown hair curls with indolent gloss, and beneath those silvery gray curls, his low-lidded eyes study me.
 His scrutiny, deceptively mild behind his trimmed beard, gropes out every detail of my sour mood, like fingers probing an empty vessel for edible remnants.

 An awful taste puckers my mouth.
 “Husband.”